 In addition to the conferences, communication amongst members is conducted through regional meetings, a newsletter, and the website, as well as one-to-one contacts made through attendance at conferences and through the internet.
 Advice on practical matters is also disseminated through the Secretary.

 A Pressure Group

 Although non-political the association is able, through the support and makeup of its membership, to act as a pressure group.
 It has taken part in consultation on both tourism and education related topics with Government and other national bodies.
 It has also been involved in the Government’s review of Heritage Policies and the Manifesto for Learning Outside the Classroom.
-It is represented on the Attractions’ Forum which meets under the auspices of VisitBritain, and on the committee of Cathedrals as Partners in Adult Learning which promotes cathedrals as vehicles for life long learning.
+It is represented on the Attractions’ Forum which meets under the auspices of VisitBritain, and has recently taken on the remit of adult learning as CPAL (Cathedrals as Partners for Adult Learning) was disbanded.